Association of Luxembourg Student Unions: De Studentebal

 The Students' Ball is unique in its nature.
 Thanks to its organizational form, it has established itself as the biggest open air student ball in Luxemburg.
 Together with ACEL, more than 20 of its member unions are present and propose the different typical drinks of their cities of study in a creatively designed environment.
-The event enables the Luxemburgish student, who throughout the academic year are spread across Europe, to get together.
+The event enables the Luxembourgish student, who throughout the academic year are spread across Europe, to get together.
 The different member unions participate in the raising and the truing of the site and the benefice is fairly divided among the participating students unions.
 With the generated profit the different student unions are able to propose different activities to their members in the following year.